 But the sauna was as cold as the outside air.
 I went to the path for push-ups and laid down a towel for sit-ups.
 I tried to nap in the sauna so time would pass, but I was impatient.
 The sauna had only made it to 44 °F. I huffed out: swim first, sauna later;* I decided.

 I ran down the path, passed the stockpiled beer, and hurdled obstacles down the length of the dock.

 Then I dove in.

-I surfaced to adjust my googles and to gasp, even though the lake was warm–55 °F–from heavy rains.
-It wasn’t unusual to take a dip after a sauna, and it wasn’t entirely unusual to swim, or to swim alone.* I thought nothing of the danger.* But we did have protocols, if not for safety, one of which was to stay away from experiments.
+I surfaced to adjust my goggles and to gasp, even though the lake was warm–55 °F–from heavy rains.
+It wasn’t unusual to take a dip after a sauna, and it wasn’t entirely unusual to swim or to swim alone.* I thought nothing of the danger.* But we did have protocols, if not for safety, one of which was to stay away from experiments.
 Before the sauna I’d verified where experiments were: if I swam the near arm of the lake, I’d need to stay 20 or 30 yards from shore.
 That’s what I did.

 ~ ~ ~

 From the first moments in the lake, a cold rind formed around me.
 I was an orange in a foreign peel.
 The rind ached, but I was fine: I’d swim through the cold.
 It didn’t diminish, though, and I swam as well as I could, ears out of the water and face down.
 That helped.